getify/Functional-Light-JS/preface.md

 I've come to believe something very deeply in recent years, so much so you could *almost* call it a religious belief.
 I believe that programming is fundamentally about humans, not about code.
 I believe that code is first and foremost a means of human communication, and only as a *side effect* (hear my self-referential chuckle) does it instruct the computer.

-The way I see it, functional programming is at its heart about using patterns in your code that are well-known, understandable, *and* proven to drive away the mistakes that make code harder to understand.
+The way I see it, functional programming is at its heart about using patterns in your code that are well-known, understandable, *and* proven to keep away the mistakes that make code harder to understand.
 In that view, FP -- or, ahem, FLP! -- might be one of the most important collections of tools any developer could acquire.

 > The curse of the monad is that... once you understand... you lose the ability to explain it to anyone else.
 >